webplatform/docs/tutorials/eventsource_basics/index.md

  data: 556\n\n
 </syntaxhighlight>

-Setting an ID lets the browser keep track of the last event fired so that if, the connection to the server is dropped, a special HTTP header (<code>Last-Event-ID</code>) is set with the new request.
+Setting an ID lets the browser keep track of the last event fired so that if the connection to the server is dropped, a special HTTP header (<code>Last-Event-ID</code>) is set with the new request.
 This lets the browser determine which event is appropriate to fire.
 The <code>message</code> event contains a <code>e.lastEventId</code> property.

 ===Controlling the reconnection timeout===